Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-tag/README.md

 ## Basic usage

-In this component are present three different tags:
+In this component there are three different tags:

 * alfresco-tag-node-actions-list
 * alfresco-tag-list